sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Neuclei/README.md

-<h2>Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Neuclei (2024/08/17)</h2>
+<h2>Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Nuclei (2024/08/17)</h2>

 This is the second experiment of Tiled Image Segmentation for <a href="https://zenodo.org/records/10719375">NeurIPS 2022 CellSegmentation</a>
  based on
 the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
 <a href="https://drive.google.com/file/d/1q1cDVdAqOPRhVegDUKYgxbRqBvVVnqB2/view?usp=sharing">
-Tiled-Cell-ImageMask-Dataset-PNG-Bare-Neuclei</a>, which was derived by us from the datset of zenodo.org website:
+Tiled-Cell-ImageMask-Dataset-PNG-Bare-Nuclei</a>, which was derived by us from the datset of zenodo.org website:
 <a href="https://zenodo.org/records/10719375">NeurIPS 2022 CellSegmentation</a>
 <br>
 <br>
 Please see also the first experiment
 <a href="https://github.com/sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-Cell">Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-Cell</a>
 <br><br>
-We generated the Tiled-PNG-Bare-Neuclei dataset from 86 Brightfield Bare Neuclei png image files and corresponding label files in
+We generated the Tiled-PNG-Bare-Nuclei dataset from 86 Brightfield Bare Nuclei png image files and corresponding label files in
 <a href="https://zenodo.org/records/10719375/files/Training-labeled.zip?download=1">
 <b>Training-labeled</b></a> dataset in <a href="https://zenodo.org/records/10719375">NeurIPS 2022 CellSegmentation</a>
 <br>